physicsml/physicsml-archive/develop/content/pages/signup.md

 Slug: signup

-To help connect the growing community of researchers applying the tools of Machine Learning in Condensed Matter and Quantum Many-Body Physics, we are setting up this list.
+Inspired by the WiML and HEPML directories, it is our hope that this directory will help connect the community, and to serve as a space for the sharing of ideas about the relationship between Quantum Mechanics and Machine Learning.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdSQAUGs6Qsoh-IWZjvEMzIGLtQ-jA3249D4o00aXBW7f3SLQ/viewform?embedded=true" width="760" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>